averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-3-call-azure-ad-microsoft-entra-id-protected-api-via-console-client-credentials-flow.md

 > NB: If you don't use the same name, make sure you go to your app registration for calling the api.

 Go to the Secret Menu, and generate a new secret here.
-Once completed, take a note on the generated secret.
+Once completed, take a note of the generated secret.

 ![2024 01 13 06H34 09](/assets/images/auth-series-3/2024-01-13_06h34_09.png)